ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The leader handles the AggregateResp as follows.
 It first verifies the tag.
 If this check fails, it MUST abort with error "invalidHmac".

-Next, it first checks that the sequence of Transition messages corresponds to the ReportShare sequence of the AggregateInitReq.
+Next, it checks that the sequence of Transition messages corresponds to the ReportShare sequence of the AggregateInitReq.
 If any message appears out of order or is missing, or a transition has an unrecognized nonce, then the leader MUST abort with error "unrecognizedMessage".